 Yellowstone’s neighbor to the south, Grand Teton National Park, is definitely worth a vacation all on its own.
 Even if you’re not able to devote any time to exploring Grand Teton, you might still consider driving to Yellowstone via the South Entrance.
 You’ll see amazing views of the famous Grand Teton peaks.

 Lodging choices near the South Entrance are extremely limited and still don’t get you very close to Yellowstone’s points of interest.
+I rarely recommend staying near the South Entrance or in Jackson Hole for visiting Yellowstone.
+If you plan on visiting both parks, I recommend booking your lodging separately for each park.

 East Entrance of Yellowstone (Cody)